actory manager or businessman and female engineer in factory

 Different visa categories with different eligibility criteria apply to various kinds of jobs, workers, and reasons for entering the U.S. New York immigration lawyer Cheryl David can explain the rules that apply to each of the different nonimmigrant employment visas and can help you understand the process for the particular visa that fits your circumstances.

 There are numerous visas available to those who want to temporarily work in the United States.
-Visas for people with bachelor’s or advanced degrees who will be working in a specialty occupation include:
+Depending on your qualifications and the type of work you will perform, your options may include:

 For most nonimmigrant workers who would like to obtain permanent residence in the United States, the PERM labor certification process may be necessary to avoid the need to return home after the last visa extension.
 This complex and often lengthy process is initiated by the employer, and the objective essentially is to convert the status of the foreign national worker from nonimmigrant to lawful permanent resident — in other words, a green card holder.
 As this procedure can take a long time, it is important to discuss this possible option early on in your stay in the U.S. Please note that not all green card categories require PERM; some applicants may qualify under EB-1 or National Interest Waiver (EB-2) without employer sponsorship.